A Discourse

 children like the sweet cadences of melody, and, blended with the music

-of angel choirs, shall proclaim that Thou art Jehovah forever and forever.
+of angel choirs, shall proclaim that Thou art Jehovah forever and

 DISCOURSE

-__________:0:0:0:
+__________:0:0:0: __________

-The subject presented for our consideration is one which
+The subject presented for our consideration

 has occupied the attention of the deepest theologians, in all countries

-and ages, one which, since mind began its operations, since man has been
+and ages, one which, since mind began its operations, since man has

-conversant with the divine principles of religion and theology, has received
+conversant with the divine principles of religion and theology, has

-the attention of all thinkers and writers upon moral and theological subjects.
+the attention of all thinkers and writers upon moral and theological

-It is necessarily an abstract subject, one which involves as well metaphysics
+It is necessarily an abstract subject, one which involves as well

 as theology, and which we must necessarily view from our own standpoint